Comfortaire: The Original Adjustable Air Support Sleep System

 Air beds have several advantages over waterbeds.
 Here are a few:

-– First, unlike a hard-side waterbed, an adjustable airbed does not have to be in a special frame.
+– Unlike a hard-side waterbed, an adjustable airbed does not have to be in a special frame.

-– Second, airbeds are lighter, even lighter than the later soft-side waterbeds.
+– Airbeds are lighter, even lighter than the later soft-side waterbeds.
 When filled, a hard-side waterbed cannot be moved.
 With casters or gliders on the bed frame, an airbed can be pushed anywhere.
 The mattress can be lifted up.
 It’s even lighter than an innerspring mattress.

 Comfortaire’s product lineup has changed over more than three decades, but the selection of airbeds was still the same in 2017 as after their last major revision in 2014, except for dropping the N17.
 The 2017 collection consisted of four series and nine models: